-We have all seen the 1-800 “How’s My Driving” stickers on the back of certain commercial vehicles.
-Companies use them to get public feedback on their drivers but do they really work and are they convenient to use?
+We’ve all seen the 1-800 “How’s My Driving” stickers on the back of certain commercial vehicles.
+Companies use the stickers in order to receive public feedback on their drivers.
+Do they really work and are they convenient to use?

-Insurance company studies have shown that using “How’s My Driving” stickers can reduce accidents by 20%-50%.
-The reasons are twofold; (i) since drivers know they are being watched, they drive more carefully and (ii) by identifying problem drivers early on, they can be coached or better trained.
+Insurance company studies have shown that using “How’s My Driving” stickers do reduce accidents by 20%-50%.
+The reasons are twofold; (i) drivers know they are being watched, so tend to drive more carefully and (ii) identifies problem drivers early on so that they can be coached or better trained.
 Typically 80% of driver complaints are generated only by 10%-20% of the actual drivers.
 Reducing any accident is a win-win-win for everyone; the business, the public, and the insurance company.

-At present, companies statistically track accidents or document near miss incidents using internal accident reporting processes.
-What is more difficult to track are the near miss incidents and close calls that occur on the street.
-This is where the “HMD” stickers come into play, allowing the public to make companies more aware of unreportable incidents and alert companies about potentially problematic drivers undetected by telematics.
+Companies statistically track accidents or document near miss incidents via internal accident reporting processes.
+What is more difficult to track are the near miss incidents and close calls occuring on the street.
+This is where the “HMD” stickers come into play.
+Allow the public to make companies more aware of unreportable incidents and alert companies about potentially problematic drivers undetected by telematics.

 Windshieldink modernizes the “HMD” program

-Windshieldink extends the “HMD” concept to personal car usage, in that some car owners may find it useful knowing whether a family member driving their car may require some “re-training”.
-Anyone’s license plate in any jurisdiction can be registered in the platform.
+Windshieldink extends the “HMD” concept to personal car usage.
+Some car owners might find it useful knowing whether a family member driving their car requires some “re-training”.
+Any license plate in any jurisdiction can be registered in the platform.

-Fleet operators operate large vehicles that travel many miles a day driven by a range of different drivers.
-Let companies know if their drivers are causing safety concerns.
+Fleet operators operate large vehicles travelling miles a day and driven by a range of different drivers.
+Inform companies if their drivers are causing safety concerns.
 Road safety affects all of us.
-We should all play a role in keeping them safe.
+We need to all play a role in keeping them safe.

 We’re interested in hearing from you.
 Send your comments or questions to firstname.lastname@example.org.